 This is super important.
 The chances of a greyhound winning are only as good as its recent/current form.
 To determine a greyhound’s recent form, you need to pay attention to the date of its last run, the track where the run took place, the distance of the run, the trap it was in the previous race, finish time, the position at the first bend, finishing position and by how much it won.
 All these factors come into play when determining recent form.

 As a punter, you need to also factor in how well the greyhound has performed in a particular course before you wager.
-This will help you know whether it’s better suited for the track or it finds it challenging.
+This will help you know whether it’s better suited for the track or whether it’s challenging.

-Can it compete in the grade (is it too old to improve on the higher grade)?
+Can the greyhound compete in the grade (is the greyhound too old to improve on the higher grade)?

-As we pointed out earlier, you should prefer young pups as they have the ability to rise through the grades with ease.
-On the flip side, old-timers have a difficult time to compete in their grade or even rise to a higher grade.
+As we pointed out earlier, you should prefer young pups as they can rise through the grades with ease.
+On the flip side, old-timers have a difficult time competing in their grades or even rising to a higher grade.
 With time, greyhounds get tired and their performance dips regardless of their training and diet.
 Knowing where the greyhound stands helps you make an informed decision.

 If you think about it, chasing losses is the number one reason why bookies make profits.
 If you’ve placed a bet on a particular hound and it’s not giving returns, move on.
 As a sensible punter, you should make reasonable wagers and know when not to.
 Also, you should only wager an amount corresponding to the value of the bet.